Angel of the North

 Angel of the North car park image

-There are regular buses that run from Newcastle centre to the Angel, services 21 &22.
+There are regular buses that run from Newcastle centre to the Angel such as service 21.
 By car driving along the A1 motorway there are clear signs for the turn off, and you cannot miss the Statue itself, as it looks over the A1.

 The image below is from where most people take photos, so they can get the whole statue in.